Airbus Beluga XL enters service at long last

 Putting the 'fun' in functional

-The plane's distinctive bulbous shape has earned it the nickname "the flying whale," due to its strong resemblance to the white-colored Arctic-dwelling mammal, the beluga.
+The plane's distinctive bulbous shape has earned it the nickname "the flying whale."
+That's because of its strong resemblance to the white-colored Arctic-dwelling mammal, the beluga.

 The XL's twinkly-eyed, smiling-faced livery capitalizes on this.
 The whimsical design was chosen by Airbus staff following a poll in which 20,000 employees were given six options and asked to choose their favorite.
 With 40% of the vote, it was the clear winner.